sho-87/cognitive-battery/README.md

 ###[1.1.0](https://github.com/sho-87/cognitive-battery/releases/tag/1.1.0) *(unreleased)*

 **General**
-- Moved a number of text/background display methods into their own package (`utils`)
+- Moved a number of text, image and background display functions into their own package (`utils`)

 **User Interface**
 - Created separate class for UI layout and import into main script